svekeman/ays9/templates/ovc/account/README.md

 - maxDiskCapacity: The limit on the disk capacity that can be used by the account.
 Default: -1 (unlimited)

+- consumptionFrom: determines the start date of the required period to fetch the account consumption info from.

+- consumptionTo: determines the end date of the required period to fetch the account consumption info from.

+- consumptionLocation: the directory the consumption info will be saved to(will be saved as 'account.zip' in the directory).

 ## Add/remove/update user

 It is possible to add, remove and update user access to the account.
 To add a user after creating the account, a new uservdc has to be added in the blueprint.
 Executing the blueprint will trigger the process change and add it to the account.
 In the same way a user can be removed from the account by deleting the entry from the accountusers in the blueprint.
 Changing the accesstype of as user will update the user access to the account when executing the blueprint.